 Another effect of the war was psychological-cultural.
 For historical as well as geographical reasons, the people of South Vietnam have been more relaxed and less disciplined than those of the North.
-A hundred years of association with the French and, especially, over twenty years of close association with the Americans, led them to adopt what the communist leaders call "a reactionary ideology and a depraved culture" (i.e., too much love of personal freedom and material comfort, and too little respect and submissiveness toward government authorities).
+A hundred years of association with the French and, especially, over twenty years of close relationship with the Americans, led them to adopt what the communist leaders call "a revolutionary ideology and a depraved culture" (i.e., too much love for personal freedom and material comfort, and too little respect and submissiveness toward government authorities).
 As a consequence, the new authorities had tremendous difficulties in getting the people of the South to accept "normalization," and imposing upon them the discipline necessary for quick realization of new socialist policies.
-Worse still, the behaviour of the southerners had a contagious effect on the cadres and population of the North, thus compounding the morale problem for the new authorities.
+Worse still, the behavior of the southerners had a contagious effect on the cadres and population of the North, thus compounding the morale problem for the new authorities.

 In addition to the devastations of war, Vietnam also suffered severely from natural calamities.
 North and Central Vietnam were crippled by a wave of cold weather in the winter of 1976-77, and this was followed by a period of prolonged drought in the South.
 As a result, 32 per cent of the area planted in rice was affected.
-Then, in July 1977, a devastating hurricane, with winds up to 185 km/h, struck the northern delta, damaging some 100,000 hectares of rice ready for harvest.
+Then, in July 1977, a devastating hurricane, with wind up to 185 km/h, struck the northern delta, damaging some 100,000 hectares of rice ready for harvest.
 In mid-October 1978, floods hit North and South Vietnam: over a million hectares of planted rice were inundated; 500,000 hectares ravaged by insects; 20 per cent of the livestock destroyed; 555,000 houses carried away or submerged; 3 million tons of dry crop lost; and 5.8 million people made homeless.21

-Next to natural calamities was sabotage by "the enemy."
-The Central Committee said that it had underestimated the aggressiveness of the "Sino-American coalition," which it held responsible for the military aggression and provocations by Pol Pot and later by China itself, and for subversion and economic sabotage "on a large scale."
+Next to natural calamities was sabotage by the "enemy."
+The Central Committee said that it was underestimated the aggressiveness of the "Sino-American coalition," which is held responsible for the military aggression and provocations by Pol Pot and later by China itself, and for subversion and economic sabotage "on a large scale."
 This sabotage imposed "a very heavy burden" on Vietnam.
 There is little doubt that its invasion of Cambodia and its support for the Heng Samrin regime have been very costly to Vietnam.
-According to Thai sources, since the Vietnamese invasion of Cambodia, Soviet aid to Vietnam has amounted to \$6 million a day, or \$2.2 billion a year-a very large sum which could be used for more productive purposes than war or preparation for war.
-Vietnam is reported to have maintained some 300,000 men on China's border, 200,000 in Cambodia, and 60,000 in Laos; in addition, a large number of cadres and technicians have been sent to Cambodia and Laos to help the local governments as part of the "special relations" between Vietnam and those countries.
-The commitments represent a heavy drain on Vietnam's resources.
+According to Thai sources, since the Vietnamese invasion of Cambodia, Soviet aid to Vietnam has amounted to \$6 million a day, or \$2.2 billion a year - a very large sum which could be used for more productive purposes than war or preparation for war.
+Vietnam is reported to have maintained some 300,000 men on